SiaFoundation/siad/doc/api/index.html.md

 **action** | string
 Action can be either `create`, `delete` or `rename`.
  - `create` will create an empty directory on the sia network
- - `delete` will remove a directory and its contents from the sia network
+ - `delete` will remove a directory and its contents from the sia network.
+Will return an error if the target is a file.
  - `rename` will rename a directory on the sia network

  **newsiapath** | string